Past CWI Lectures

 CWI Lectures on Decision Making under Uncertainty (2021)

 Should we offer this client a mortgage?
 How much money do I need in my pension fund?
 What is the best vaccination strategy?
 In many diverse situations, we need to make tactical, operational or strategic decisions with a lack of full information.
-The CWI lectures will present a diverse set of topics on the theme of making decisions under uncertainty, ranging all the way from the micro to the macro-level.
-Four world-leading speakers will talk about their perspective on the theme, from their background in machine learning, operations research, public health and climate research.
+The CWI lectures in 2021 presented a diverse set of topics on the theme of making decisions under uncertainty, ranging all the way from the micro to the macro-level.
+Four world-leading speakers presented their perspective on the theme, from their background in machine learning, operations research, public health and climate research.
 More information on the speakers.

 Read more